-a section is allocatable

-d section is a GNU_MBIND section

-е section is excluded from executable and shared library.

-0 section references a symbol defined in another section (the linked-to section) in the same file.

-W section is writable

-x section is executable

-М section is mergeable

-S section contains zero terminated strings

-G section is a member of a section group

-Т section is used for thread-local-storage

-? section is a member of the previously-current section's group, if any

-R retained section (apply SHF_GNU_RETAIN to prevent linker garbage collection, GNU ELF extension)

-<number></number> a numeric value indicating the bits to be set in the ELF section header's flags field.
-Note - if one or more of the alphabetic characters described above is also

-included in the flags field, their bit values will be ORed into the resulting value.
+section is allocatable a section is a GNU_MBIND section d section is excluded from executable and shared library. e section references a symbol defined in another section (the linked-to section) in 0 the same file. section is writable W section is executable х section is mergeable М S section contains zero terminated strings G section is a member of a section group Т section is used for thread-local-storage ? section is a member of the previously-current section's group, if any + section inherits attributes and (unless explicitly specified) type from the previously-current section, adding other attributes as specified section inherits attributes and (unless explicitly specified) type from the previously-current section, removing other attributes as specified retained section (apply SHF_GNU_RETAIN to prevent linker garbage collection, R GNU ELF extension) a numeric value indicating the bits to be set in the ELF section header's flags <number> field.
+Note - if one or more of the alphabetic characters described above is also included in the flags field, their bit values will be ORed into the resulting value.